 - Subverted in George Eliot's Daniel Deronda.
 Grandcourt supposedly adores dogs.
 In reality, he torments them (mentally, not physically), in ways that tell us something about how he intends to treat his wife.

 - The Silmarillion: Beren and Lúthien win the loyalty of of Huan, the hound of Valinor, even though he is their enemy's dog.

 - Invoked with an entire family of heroes in A Song of Ice and Fire.
-In the first chapter, the five Stark children and their bastard brother find six orphaned direwolf pups, which will grow up into Big Badass Wolves.
-There are four males and two females, one of the males an albino outcast.
+In the first chapter, the five Stark children and their bastard brother find six orphaned direwolf pups, which will grow up into mighty wolves.
+There are four males and two females; one of the males an albino outcast.
 Naturally, the bastard adopts the albino, the three Stark boys take the other males, and the two Stark girls take the females.
 The wolves become their closest companions, reflecting each child's personality, fate, and more.

-- Played with less straightly, however, with Sandor Clegane, the Hound, who loves dogs far more than he likes people but who is by no means heroic.
+- Downplayed with Sandor Clegane, the Hound, who loves dogs far more than he likes people but who is by no means heroic.

 - Played straight in Deerskin: The heroine's sighthound has been her only real friend for most of her life.
 (The evil king makes a point of kicking the poor beast right before crossing the Moral Event Horizon.)
 And the Wise Prince is more at home in the kennel than in the royal court.